superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

  	* Sodium/Embeddium provides far better performance and you can find alternatives with more features.
 	* \* Note, if you're using any Minecraft version belore 1.14, most mods usually expect optifine and I haven't really seen any alternatives.
 * Essential
-	* Honestly, I just don't like it.
+	* Most mods that require this will force install it into your Minecraft instance without any permission, in my experience
+	* In my experience every time I've used it, it has installed itself to a seperate folder and you have to go hunting in your .minecraft folder
 	* It adds expensive cosmetics and such
-	* \* Refer to Figura below for *free* cosmetic alternative and refer to e4mc below for hosting alternative
+	* \* Refer to Figura below for a *free* cosmetics alternative and refer to e4mc below for hosting alternative

 # Some general recommendations
 * [Modrinth](https://modrinth.com/)